YongoDavid/MERN_APP/README.md

 npm install react-bootstrap-table2-toolkit (Same issue wiith above ) npm install react-notification-system-redux ( same issue with above )

 npm install optimize-css-assets-webpack-plugin

-Done for now, when i am back i will reinstall all dependecies to thier correct version and then DEL & INS nodemodules again CONNECT mongoDB {
+when i am back i will continue fixing the error from adress.actions

+CONNECT mongoDB {
   Cluster has been created
   Conection string username and password i already have